junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "How could I?"
 Dean sighs.
 "I was an idiot before, I didn't even know that's true.
 But after, knowing that it's my lips that made your powerless?
 It's kissing me that condemned you?
 It was all my fault that you became human?
 I don't deserve to love you, Cas.
 I have to redeem myself, I have to fix this before I can ever do anything.
 I have to prove myself to you, bring your grace back, make you an angel again, and thank goodness I did it."

 Cas shakes his head unbelievably.
 "I thought I'm the one that need to prove I can still be useful.
 Angel or human, I need to be useful, or you wouldn't even want me to be around, your anger after the kiss in Houston and that morning in the kitchen both proved it.
 I don't deserve to be loved.
 That's why I need to do more, save you more, do anything you need me to do.
-I did everything I can to help you, to save you.
-I would give you anything if you ask, losing my grace for you isn't the worst thing, asking me to stop loving you is."
+I did everything I can to help you, to save you, but that still doesn't feel like enough.
+I would give you anything if you ask, losing my grace for you isn't the worst thing -- asking me to stop loving you is."

-Dean sighs again.
-"Come here," he says, pulling the angel over to hold him tight in a hug.
+"Oh God," Dean sighs again, tears gathering in his eyes.
+"Come here," he says softly, pulling the angel over to hold him tight in a hug, pressing his cheek against the angel's, talking near his ear.
 "I'm so sorry I said that.
 I thought I was doing you a favor.
 Seriously, you were in such pain just because of this love thing, I thought this would make your life easier, and more importantly, safer.
+I want to take care of you, and I want *you* to take care of yourself first, too, even if that means you stop saving me every damn second.
 I'm okay with loving you but never hearing back, but I'll never forgive myself if it's because of me that you're hurt."

 "I learned that life is pain in Houston, and that love is pain, too."
 Cas's voice is slightly muffled from leaning tightly against Dean's head, pressing their cheeks together.
-His arms wrap around Dean's back, holding him, pull him, melting into him.
+His arms wrap around Dean's back, holding him, pulling him, melting into him.
 But even that doesn't feel like enough, the vessel's arms don't feel enough.
-He needs to hold Dean even more close, more tight, more real in an angel way.
+He needs to hold Dean even stronger, closer, tighter, more real and direct in an angel way.

 With a fluster of wind and lightning and thunder, Cas's wings come into the physical world, spreading out, high and wide, dark as night, shiny as stars.
 He wraps his wings all around Dean, cocooning him in a sea of feathers.
 "You deserve to love me, Dean.
 More than deserve.
 Even if you didn't fix this, even if it really is your fault -- which it's not, it's Metatron's -- you still do.
 I need you to know it," he says, breathing in all the smell and taste that is Dean.

+Dean answers with his wet breathing for a moment longer, sniffing softly, then, "I can say I believe you now, I can say I believe I deserve, but that would be a lie.
+Truth is, it's still difficult.
+I'd still feel so scared that one day you'd finally find out I'm just me, a human that made too many mistakes, having nothing more than six feet of flannel and an old car.
+You'd find out I really don't deserve your time and love, that you're an angel, and on that day, you'll just fly away and never come back.
+And then I'll think, see, I'm right all along.
+Or even worse, you don't leave, but I'll hurt you, sooner or later, one way or another, and I'd think, see, I ruin everything and I always break everyone I care about."

+The wings and arms hold him unbelievably tight, so much that both of them can barely breathe, but neither of them complain or pull away.

+"Then I'll just tell you everyday until you believe it," Cas reassures him.
+"I will never think you're anything less, and I will not leave.
+I promise."
+A flash of thought hits him, and Cas adds eagerly, "I swear.
+I swear on your name, Dean Winchester, that I love you, and I will love you always."

-"And you deserve to be loved, Cas.
-You don't need to be useful.
-I love you for who you are, exactly as you are," Dean buries into the angel's wings, telling him over his shoulder, talking into the sea of feathers.
+"I know.
+I know, Cas."
+Dean says, burying into the angel's wings.
+"And you, you deserve to be loved, too, Cas.
+You need to believe that.
+I need you to believe that.
+Because you really do.
+I don't know how I can make you see that."
+He says desperately, telling the angel over his shoulder, talking into the sea of feathers, feeling each little fluffy winglet flustering and shivering under his breath.
+"You don't need to be useful.
+I love you for who you are, exactly as you are."

 Cas freezes again at his words.
 Pulling back slowly, holding the wings high and tense, looking into Dean's eyes, he asks slowly, "What did you say?"